pydata/xarray/doc/dask.rst

 TOOD: briefly summarize the dask data model.

-To create a dataset filled with dask arrays, either use :py:func:`~xray.open_mfdataset` to open a collection of files from disk or the :py:meth:`~xray.Dataset.reblock` method to convert an existing dataset.
+To create a dataset filled with dask arrays, either use :py:func:`~xray.open_mfdataset` to open a collection of files from disk or the :py:meth:`~xray.Dataset.chunk_data` method to convert an existing dataset.

 In the dask computation work, actual calculations are only performed on